adi7820/Regulatory-Compliance-Advisor/README.md

   ### 3. Access the Application:
   Once the container is running, you can access the application through your web browser at `http://localhost:7860`.

+## Conclusion and Future Recommendations
+We have successfully deployed a RAG pipeline capable of providing regulatory compliance guidance tailored to various sectors.
+This system enables businesses to navigate complex regulations, helping them avoid legal penalties, maintain their reputations, and operate smoothly across different regions.

+### Future Enhancements
+- Automated Updates: Implement regular update checks to ensure the database remains current.
+- Embedding Finetuning: Further finetuning the embedding model to improve the quality of generated answers.

+This repository provides a robust foundation for businesses seeking to ensure compliance with industry regulations, offering a scalable, secure, and efficient solution for regulatory navigation.